Online Slots Rules: How to Play Online Slots

 The age-old game of slots has some basic rules that everyone can understand in five seconds (or less), each game has its out unique payout structure, bonuses, minimum bets, number of paylines and return to player rates.

-And while understanding these elements is not exactly a requirement if you just want to know how to play slots, it is if you want to improve your chances to win.
+And while understanding these elements is not exactly a requirement if you just want to know how to play slots, it is if you want to improve your chances.

 This is precisely why mindlessly hitting the 'spin' button of a slot machine is not how you play slots.
 It’s how you get a disappointingly empty wallet.